Mick Taylor: 1975–1981: Post-Stones

-In 1977, Taylor signed a solo recording deal with Columbia Records.
+In 1977 Taylor signed a solo recording deal with Columbia Records.
 By April 1978 he had given several interviews to music magazines to promote a new, completed album which mixed rock, jazz and Latin-flavoured blues musical styles.
 The album, titled Mick Taylor, was finally released by Columbia Records in 1979 and reached No. 119 on the Billboard charts in early August, with a stay of five weeks on the Billboard 200.
 CBS advised Taylor to promote the album through American radio stations but was unwilling to back him for any supporting tour.
 Frustrated with this situation, Taylor took a break from the music industry for about a year.

-In 1981, he toured Europe and the United States with Alvin Lee of Ten Years After, sharing the bill with Black Sabbath.
+In 1981 he toured Europe and the United States with Alvin Lee of Ten Years After, sharing the bill with Black Sabbath.
 He spent most of 1982 and 1983 on the road with John Mayall, for the "Reunion Tour" with John McVie of Fleetwood Mac and Colin Allen.
 During this tour Bob Dylan showed up backstage at The Roxy in Los Angeles to meet Taylor.

-In 1983, Taylor joined Mark Knopfler and played on Dylan's Infidels album.
+In 1983,Taylor joined Mark Knopfler and played on Dylan's Infidels album.
 He also appeared on Dylan's live album Real Live, as well as the follow-up studio album Empire Burlesque.
 In 1984, Dylan asked Taylor to assemble an experienced rock and roll band for a European tour he signed with Bill Graham.
 Ian McLagan was hired to play piano and Hammond organ, Greg Sutton to play bass and Colin Allen, a long-time friend of Taylor, on drums.
-The tour lasted for four weeks at venues such as Munich's Olympic Stadium Arena and Milan's San Siro Stadium, sharing the bill with Carlos Santana and Joan Baez, who appeared on the same bill for a couple of shows.
+The tour lasted for four weeks at venues such as Munich's Olympic Stadium Arena, Verona's Arena, and Milan's San Siro Stadium, sharing the bill with Carlos Santana and Joan Baez, who appeared on the same bill for a couple of shows.